heristop/heristop.github.io/src/content/blog/2026-04-08-gemini-cli-subagents-context-window.md

 explain it clearly and suggest a fix.
 Do not fix the code yourself.
 ```

 The body becomes the sub-agent's system prompt.
 The `tools` list is a hard restriction — this auditor can only read and grep, it literally cannot touch a file.
+If omitted, the sub-agent inherits all tools from the parent session.
 That's not just a safety thing, it's a focus thing: with fewer options the model stops wandering.

 ### The underrated tip: different models per agent